The Cossacks (1928 film): Cast

+Music

+The sound version of the film featured a theme song entitled "Maryana" which was composed by Ted Pola and Eddie Brandt.

 Production

 The Cossacks was beset with problems due to MGM executives requesting various script changes during filming.
 Frances Marion, who wrote the screenplay, became frustrated by the numerous requests and later said she "lost track of what the story was really about and the material seemed frayed on all edges."
 The film's stars, John Gilbert and Renée Adorée, complained about the numerous rewrites and felt their roles were "not worthy".

 Before filming completed, George W. Hill requested that he be removed as director as he did not like the film's subject matter and had tired of Gilbert and Adorée's complaints.
 Clarence Brown was then hired to reshoot several scenes and ultimately completed the film.